jaspector

 The county FAQ states permits are generally required for new construction, additions, alterations, repairs, remodeling, moving or demolishing structures, and electrical, mechanical, and plumbing work.
 Decks and reroofing also require permits.
 A grading permit is required when more than 50 cubic yards of soil are moved.

-Typical processing time is Most permits are processed within 5 business days; more complex projects may take longer..
+Building permit processing times in Pottawattamie County Unincorporated Area, IA typically run Most permits are processed within 5 business days; more complex projects may take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Pottawattamie County Unincorporated Area, IA.
 The following work is generally exempt: Agricultural purposes and buildings or structures incidental to agricultural use are exempt from county building permit requirements in the zoning ordinance; One story detached accessory structures for one and two family residences, used as tool and storage sheds, playhouses, and similar uses, are exempt if the floor area does not exceed 200 square feet; Thin data for any broader list of exempt work, because the reviewed county materials focus on zoning and building code provisions rather than a standalone exemption catalog.
+When in doubt, confirm with the local building department before starting work.